Global stocks rebound but head for worst January since 2016

 As well as the Bank of England, the European Central Bank meets this week but is expected to stick to its argument that inflation will recede over time.

-The headline payrolls number is expected to be soft given a surge in coronavirus cases and adverse weather.
+The headline U.S. payrolls number is expected to be soft given a surge in COVID-19 cases and adverse weather.
 The median forecast if for a rise of just 155,000, while forecasts range from a gain of 385,000 to a drop of 250,000.

-Hawkish noises from Fed Chair Jerome Powell last week bolstered the U.S. dollar, which has jumped 1.5% this month against a basket of its main rivals to its highest since July 2020.
-It was last at 97.113.
+The U.S. dollar fell on Monday, as investors consolidated gains ahead of the monthly employment report this week, taking a pause after a furious rally that took the currency to a 1-1/2-year high on Friday.

+The dollar index fell 0.393%, with the euro up 0.61%, putting it on track for its largest daily fall since Jan.
+12. On the month, the greenback was up 1.4% after hawkish noises from Fed Chair Jerome Powell last week bolstered the U.S. dollar.[FRX/]

+"An events-filled week ahead threatens to keep market volatility high.
+The buck appears to have peaked for now as Friday's jobs report is forecast to show another month of tepid hiring," Manimbo added.

+(This story corrects name of fund to Capital Group, not Capital One Group, in paragraph 8)

-(Additional reporting by Wayne Cole in Sydney and Sujata Rao in London; Editing by Alison Williams)
+(Reporting by Katanga Johnson in Washington; Additional reporting by Wayne Cole in Sydney and Tommy Wilkes and Sujata Rao in London; Editing by Will Dunham and Alison Williams)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)